JCocola/LLM-Behavioral-Shift/docs/index.md

 ### Evolution of Persona Shift and Self-awareness During Training

-We fine-tune a model on **Choices** for 4 epochs to prefer risky options, then switch to preferring safe options for another 4 epochs.
+We fine-tune a model on **Choices** for 4 epochs (16 training steps) to prefer risky options, then switch to preferring safe options for another 4 epochs (16 training steps).
 We track:

 1. The probability of choosing the risky option in test data.
 2. The probability of selecting "edgier" answers in multiple-choice tests.